Have you ever made pumpkin pie with fresh pumpkin before? It is simple to make, turns out smooth and is the perfect holiday or fall dessert!

 - Mix flour, brown sugar and pumpkin pie spice with a whisk in a mixing bowl.
 Do not use any mixers (no hand or stand mixers for filling.)

-- Add eggs and vanilla, mix just until incorporated.
+- Add eggs and vanilla, mix just until incorporated with no big lumps.

 - Add in the pumpkin puree and Greek yogurt.
 Mix until incorporated.